crowdriff/wredis/README.md

   * Rename: rename a key
 * __Server__
   * FlushAll: Flush the contents of the redis server (requires unsafe Wredis)
+  * FlushDb: Flush the contents of a specific redis db (requires unsafe Wredis)
 * __Sets__
   * SAdd: add members to a set
   * SCard: count of a set